SciBorgs/FTCProjects/project2.md

-# Assignment 2
+# Project 0

-This assignment is pretty long, but only the first 3 sections are necessary prerequisites for future assignments, so prioritise those.
+This is pretty long, but only the first 3 sections are necessary prerequisites for future projects, so prioritise those.
 As always, there is no due date, so you can work on this on your own timeline.
-Just note that the sooner you complete assignments, the sooner FRC teams have the option of taking you!
+Just note that the sooner you complete projects, the sooner FRC teams have the option of taking you!

-If you need help with any part of this assignment, at least one FRC programming head should be at every meeting, so feel free to ask for help there.
+If you need help with any part of this, at least one FRC programming head should be at every meeting, so feel free to ask for help there.
 You can also contact us by email, at [insert appropriate email].

 Note that starting next week, we will be using GitHub for all projects.

 ## Submission

-You don't need to submit anything for parts [1](#1-setting-up-git), [2](#2-installing-wpilib), and [3](#3-euler-problems), but we will assume that you have completed them for all future assignments.
+You don't need to submit anything for parts [1](#1-setting-up-git), [2](#2-installing-wpilib), and [3](#3-euler-problems), but we will assume that you have completed them for all future projects.

 For part [3](#3-euler-problems), submit your code through these forms: